 Photo of Cort Lannin Cort Lannin

-Cort is a co-chair of Covington’s LGBT+ Affinity Group and is deeply involved in the firm’s efforts to recruit, mentor, and promote diverse attorneys, including LGBT+ attorneys.
+Cort is a co-chair of Covington’s CovPride Resource Group and is deeply involved in the firm’s efforts to recruit, mentor, and promote diverse attorneys.
+He also maintains an active pro bono practice and is currently leading a team working to preserve transgender adolescents’ access to gender-affirming care.

 Photo of Ashley Simonsen Ashley Simonsen

-Ashley Simonsen is a litigator whose practice focuses on defending complex class actions in state and federal courts across the country, with substantive experience in the three hotbeds of class action litigation: New York, San Francisco, and Los Angeles.
+Ashley Simonsen is a litigator whose practice focuses on defending complex class actions and mass torts in state and federal courts across the country.

-Ashley Simonsen is a litigator whose practice focuses on defending complex class actions in state and federal courts across the country, with substantive experience in the three hotbeds of class action litigation: New York, San Francisco, and Los Angeles.
+Ashley Simonsen is a litigator whose practice focuses on defending complex class actions and mass torts in state and federal courts across the country.

 Ashley represents clients in the technology, consumer brands, financial services, and sports industries through all stages of litigation, including trial, with a strong track record of success on early dispositive motions.
 Her practice encompasses advertising, antitrust, product defect, and consumer protection matters.
 Ashley regularly advises companies on arbitration clauses in consumer agreements and related issues, including mass arbitration risks and issues arising under McGill v.
 Citibank, N.A.
 And she is one of the nation’s leading experts on “true lender” issues and the related “valid when made” doctrine.